Cavalia/Cavalia/README.md

 #Cavalia
-A transactional multicore main-memory database.
+A transactional main-memory database on multicores.

 ##Features